 If yours is a summer pregnancy, it is best that you ditch the spicy items as they can increase body heat.
 Including pepper or other spices in your diet can increase the heat of the body and cause indigestion issues, mouth ulcers, and other such complications.

 Including pepper in your diet in normal doses may not cause any harm but it does have potential side effects for pregnant women.
 Other than causing digestion and gastrointestinal problems, it may make the pregnancy journey difficult for a woman.
-Furthermore, if black pepper oil is used topically (on the skin), it may act as a uterine stimulant and lead to early contractions.
+Excessive consumption of black pepper must be avoided as it may also cause early contraction, heartburn, etc. Furthermore, if black pepper oil is used topically (on the skin), it may act as a uterine stimulant and lead to early contractions.

 Pepper is the king of spices and it offers numerous benefits for the health.
 However, it should be consumed in moderation.
 Adding a dash of it in your diet is sure to help you tide over a lot of pregnancy-related health concerns easily.
 But do consult a doctor before making it a part of your diet!